University of West Attica: Student life in UniWA

-Alongside the provision of high quality academic studies, the University of West Attica offers its students all the opportunities to make their student years creative and enjoyable.

-Student life at the University of West Attica is an integral part of the university experience, offering students a unique opportunity to experience unique experiences, meet new people and feel that they belong to an organized community, which focuses on the intellectual, professional, social and cultural development of its students.

-Meetings, encounters, exchange of views, promotion of ideas, new places, new people are an important and integral part of student life, which develops both within and outside the campuses of the University of West Attica.

-In this context, student clubs and groups have been developed at the university, such as: voluntary and sports groups, a theatre group, music ensembles, a student support group and numerous other groups.
+Student clubs and groups have been developed at the university, such as: voluntary and sports groups, a theatre group, music ensembles, a student support group and numerous other groups.

 University campuses

-The University's premises are spread over three state-of-the-art campuses, guarded by specialised security staff 24 hours a day, and fully accessible to people with disabilities:
+The University's premises are spread over three campuses:

 Egaleo Park Campus: Located within the administrative boundaries of the Municipality of Egaleo in the Western Sector of Athens surrounded by Milos, Agios Spyridonos, Dimitsanis and Edessis streets, in a short distance from the Agia Marina metro station.
 It occupies a total area of approximately 60 acres.
 The University Campus of Egaleo includes buildings with a total gross surface area of 60,000 m2 which house some of the departments of the University of West Attica and the administrative services.
 Within the Campus a total of 16 buildings have been developed to cover all the needs.
 Educational activities are carried out in the classrooms of the campus.
-All the classrooms are equipped with modern furniture suitable for educational purposes and have modern technological and educational equipment (video projector, PC, Internet).
-They are also adequately lit, ventilated and have heating and air conditioning systems.
-A modern conference Center has been developed within the Egaleo Park Campus.
-The conference Center comprises the central hall of 455 square meters and 344 seats specially designed and disabled-friendly.
-The central stage of the conference Center is 55 square meters and includes facilities for different types of events.

 The library, which is developed within the campus, covers the cognitive, teaching and research needs of both academic staff and students.
 To meet these needs, the library has an extensive collection of books and journals, audiovisual material, as well as a large number of electronic journals and databases available through the Hellenic Academic Libraries Association (HEAL-Link).
 Both modern equipment and human resources meet the operational needs of a modern academic library.
 The library building extends over two floors with a total surface area of 2,520 square meters and is accessible to people with disabilities, as it has ramps and specially designed spaces.
 The library comprises reading spaces, meeting rooms, an archive collection area, staff offices as well as a number of auxiliary spaces.